“All he knows is hospital life”- Meet five-month-old Ralphie

 Based on tests, it was decided that Ralphie would have four rounds of chemotherapy.

-“The genetic type determined the treatment plan,” Sophie begins.
+“The genetic type determined the treatment plan,” Sophie adds.
 “He had a lower risk genetic type, which meant that it would be four.

 “The initial plan was ten days for rounds one and two, and then rounds three and four are slightly different, shorter but higher dose - they call it high dose chemo.”